 Alternatively, Make Your Own Homemade Worm Castings

-The most efficient way to get high quality worm castings is doing it yourself.
+The most efficient way to get high-quality worm castings is by doing it yourself.

 Frequently Asked Questions

-The NPK of worm castings are low, usually around 1-0-0.
+The NPK of worm castings is low, usually around 1-0-0.
 Though, it varies a lot between products and isn’t representative of its strong nutrient profile.